CDDLeiden/QSPRpred/docs/use.rst

 Defining model parameters
 """""""""""""""""""""""""
-Specific model parameters can be set with the parameters argument giving a json file.
+Specific model parameters can be set with the parameters argument by giving a json file.
 Specifically for the training of the DNN model, you can set the tolerance and the patience from the CLI.
 Tolerance gives the mimimum decrease in loss needed to count as an improvement and patience is the number of training epochs without improvement in loss to stop the training.